ArcticLatent/post-linux/README.md

 This ensures seamless GPU setup across all modern NVIDIA hardware.

 🌐 Restores Firefox from Mozilla’s official repository (no PPA) Because removing Snap also removes the preinstalled Snap-based Firefox, the script reinstalls Firefox directly from Mozilla’s official APT repository, not Ubuntu’s PPAs.
-    It:

 - Adds Mozilla’s verified APT source and GPG key